tokmarton/crt-upgrade-risk-stratification/README.md

 Tested in an additional 29 patients from an external center -> Patients predicted to be in the high-risk group showed the worst outcomes.

-The repository was forked from [szadam96/framework-for-binary-classification](https://github.com/szadam96/framework-for-binary-classification).
-The upstream repository has been thoroughly described previously:
+The repository was forked from [szadam96/framework-for-binary-classification](https://github.com/szadam96/framework-for-binary-classification), which we have thoroughly described in this paper:
 > [**A machine learning framework for performing binary classification on tabular biomedical data**](https://doi.org/10.1556/1647.2023.00109)<br/>
   Ádám Szijártó, Alexandra Fábián, Bálint Károly Lakatos, Máté Tolvaj, Béla Merkely, Attila Kovács, Márton Tokodi<br/>
   <b>IMAGING</b> (2023)